Business Minor Frequently Asked Questions

 How can I get more information and build the business minor coursework into my course plan?

 Advisors in other academic units have received information about the business minor.
-SoBA also has an advising office (GBB L35) that takes walk-in inquiries M-F, 8:30-3:30.
+COB also has an advising office (GBB L35) that takes walk-in inquiries M-Th, 8:30-3:30 and Friday by appointment.